PerfectlySoft/PerfectDocs/guide/buildingWithSPM.md

 )
 ```

 As you can see, the [Perfect-Mustache](https://github.com/PerfectlySoft/Perfect-Mustache) project was added as a dependency.
-This enables you to, within your project code, import PerfectMustache and use the facilities provided by that project.

-As your dependency list grows you may want to manage the list a little differently.
-The following, somewhat contrived, example includes all of the repositories in the Perfect project.
-The list of URLs is maintained seperately and mapped to the format expected by the **dependencies** parameter.
+It provides Mustache template support for your Perfect server.
+Within your project code, you can now import “PerfectMustache”, and use the facilities it offers.
+As your dependency list grows, you may want to manage the list differently.
+The following example includes all the Perfect repositories.
+The list of URLs is maintained separately, and they are mapped to the format required by the **dependencies** parameter.

 ```swift
 import PackageDescription